mojaloop/helm/thirdparty_v2.0/README.md

 We are **assuming** this, based on how the old `thirdparty/` folder is set up in this same repo — the old service also needed `auth-svc` and `consent-oracle` to work.
 Nobody from the Mojaloop team has confirmed this in writing yet for the new service.
 If it turns out `tpp-api-svc` needs something different, this list will need to change.

 ## Sub-Charts

-All three sub-charts below were copied from the `thirdparty` directory (the old v1.0 setup) as a starting point.

 - [chart-tpp-api-svc](./chart-tpp-api-svc) — the new Third Party API Service (`tpp-api-svc`).
 Copied from `chart-tp-api-svc`, then changed to match the new service — new image, new port, new config.
 - [chart-auth-svc](./chart-auth-svc) — Central Auth Service.
 Copied as-is, not changed yet.